Shingles — prevention, treatment, and the pain that lingers

 Several specific things tend to happen to older people in hospitals, and understanding them ahead of time means you can watch for them and sometimes prevent them.

 Delirium is probably the most dramatic.
 Your parent arrives coherent and oriented.
 Within hours or a day or two, they're confused.
 They don't know what day it is.
 They think they're somewhere else.
-They're agitated or they're somnolent.
-They don't recognize people.
-This happens to thirty to forty percent of hospitalized older people.
+They're agitated or somnolent.
+According to the American Geriatrics Society, hospital-acquired delirium affects 30% to 50% of hospitalized older adults, and up to 80% of ICU patients over 65.
 Most hospitals will tell you it's expected, that it will resolve when your parent goes home.
 Sometimes it does.
 Sometimes it doesn't.
-Sometimes the delirium is so severe that your parent is a safety risk to themselves or becomes aggressive.
-Delirium is often caused by multiple factors: the medication they're on, the sleep deprivation, the infection that brought them to the hospital in the first place, the dehydration that often happens in hospitals.
-You can sometimes reduce it by making the environment less disorienting—a calendar on the wall, letting in natural light, having family present, making sure your parent is reoriented frequently.
+The Hospital Elder Life Program (HELP), developed at Yale, has demonstrated that non-pharmacological interventions (orientation, mobility, hydration, sleep protocols) reduce delirium incidence by 33% to 40%.
+You can sometimes reduce it by making the environment less disorienting: a calendar on the wall, letting in natural light, having family present, making sure your parent is reoriented frequently.

 Falls happen.
-Your parent is weak, or the medication is making them dizzy, or they don't know where the bathroom is, or they're trying to get up at night without calling for help because they're confused or embarrassed or trying to be independent.
-Hospitals have programs to prevent falls, but the programs aren't perfect, and older people fall anyway.
+The AHRQ reports that falls are one of the most common adverse events in hospitals, and older adults are at highest risk.
+Your parent is weak, or the medication is making them dizzy, or they don't know where the bathroom is, or they're trying to get up at night without calling for help because they're confused or embarrassed.
 Then your parent breaks a hip or hits their head, and suddenly the hospitalization is twice as complicated.

 Deconditioning happens faster than you'd expect.
 Three days in a hospital bed without moving much makes muscles weak.
+Research published in the Journal of the American Medical Association found that older adults can lose up to 5% of muscle strength per day of bed rest.
 Your parent goes in walking and comes out needing a walker.
 Or goes in with a walker and comes out needing a wheelchair.
-The medical reason for being in the hospital is improving, but their functional status is declining because they've been immobile.
-By the time anyone thinks to get them up and moving, days have passed and the muscle loss is already starting to compound.
+By the time anyone thinks to get them up and moving, days have passed and the muscle loss is already compounding.

 Medication errors happen.
+The Institute of Medicine estimates that at least one medication error occurs per hospital patient per day.
 Someone transcribes a medication list incorrectly.
 Someone gives the wrong medication or the wrong dose.
-Someone doesn't know that your parent is allergic to something and gives it.
-These events are rare, but they happen.
-They happen in good hospitals with good people.
-It's a system problem, not usually a people problem.
+These events happen in good hospitals with good people.
+It's a system problem.

-Pressure ulcers develop.
-If your parent is immobile, if they're not being turned regularly, if they're incontinent—which can happen in a hospital if nobody's paying attention to bathroom schedules—skin breaks down.
+Pressure ulcers develop if your parent is immobile and not being turned regularly.
 A pressure ulcer can start forming within days.
 Once it starts, it's hard to heal, especially in older people.

 Depression and trauma can result from the hospitalization itself.
-Your parent is sick, they're scared, they're in pain, they're in a strange place, their dignity is being compromised.
-After discharge, they sometimes have anxiety about being in hospitals again, or about being alone, or about their health.
-Some older people come out of a hospitalization with depression that didn't exist before.
+Your parent is sick, scared, in pain, in a strange place, their dignity is being compromised.
+After discharge, they sometimes have anxiety about being in hospitals again or about their health.

 What You Can Do During the Stay

 You cannot prevent all of these things.
-The hospital is going to do what it's going to do.
 But your presence and your advocacy matter more than you might think.

 Be present when you reasonably can be.
 Your presence alone reduces some of the risks.
 Your parent is less likely to fall if someone is there with them.
 They're less likely to be confused if there's a familiar face.
 Your presence tells them they're not completely alone in this strange place.

 Be an advocate.
 If something doesn't seem right, say something.
 If your parent is confused and nobody's addressing it, mention it to the medical team.
 If your parent hasn't eaten in a while, ask about it.
-If your parent fell and the incident report says something that doesn't match what your parent told you, ask questions.
 You're not trying to catch someone in a lie or accuse anyone of negligence.
 You're trying to make sure things are getting noticed and addressed.

-Keep a list of your parent's medications and conditions.
-Tape it to their hospital chart or give it to the nursing staff.
-Include allergies.
-Include medications they can't take because of reactions or interactions.
+Keep a list of your parent's medications, conditions, and allergies.
+Give it to the nursing staff.
 Include the names and contact information of their doctors.
 This becomes especially important if your parent is transferred between units or if shift changes happen.

 The Discharge Problem